ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 **Enabled extensions:** When `RecordDotSyntax` is a distinct extension, implying no other extensions off or on.
 It is often likely to be used in conjunction with either the `NoFieldSelectors` extension or`DuplicateRecordFields`.

-## Costs and Drawbacks
+## 5. Costs and Drawbacks

 The implementation of this proposal adds code to the compiler, but not a huge amount.
-Our [prototype implementation](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax) shows the essence of the parsing changes, which is the most complex part.
+Our [prototype](https://gitlab.haskell.org/shayne-fletcher-da/ghc/tree/record-dot-syntax-alt) shows the essence of the parsing changes, which is the most complex part.

 If this proposal becomes widely used then it is likely that all Haskell users would have to learn that `a.b` is a record field selection.
 Fortunately, given how popular this syntax is elsewhere, that is unlikely to surprise new users.